Border Collies came from Necessity

 WHERE WE ARE HEADED

-In the following years my sheep flock has expanded, decreased and now expanding again.
+In the following years my sheep flock has expanded, decreased and is now expanding again.
 My Border Collie family has done the same with ebbs and flow of life.
-I seem to be drawn back to these dogs who are smack at the center of daily life on the farm.
+I seem to be drawn back to these dogs who are smack at the center of daily life on this farm.
 I could not nor would I want to try to mange livestock without them.

 These three began Clearfield Stockdogs and are the reason I continue with Border Collies

 My sheep are the focus of life here, everything revolves around them.
 Without the sheep I would have no need of Border Collies.
 It is the collies that enable me to continue breeding and raising sheep.

 It is a toss up what I enjoy more - lambing, building the relationship with my dogs and trusting them to help me with everything or the training.
 Training the dogs, yes but also helping livestock producers learn to use these amazing dogs, helping them become partners to accomplish their production goals.

 There is nothing better than seeing the natural talent in young dogs.
 A switch flips transitioning them from puppies one second to working dogs in the blink of an eye.
 With good breeding and the right rearing the dogs posess all they need.
 Our job is simply to provide the opportunity to learn and gain experience with a bit of input from us.